12.2. File System-Specific Information for fsck

 -Loption may be used to zero the log.

 -Loption must only be used if the log cannot be replayed.
-The option discards all metadata updates in the log and will result in further inconsistencies.
+The option discards all metadata updates in the log and results in further inconsistencies.

 xfs_repairin a dry run, check-only mode by using the